tobylunt/tobylunt.github.io/_posts/2017-09-10-beautiful-disaster.md

 nature, to build self-reliance and self-confidence, to learn the skills of a craftsperson (in this case woodworking and composites), and to witness and appreciate the diversity and beauty of the natural world.
+And there are ways to enjoy those benefits without the awfulness.
 But yes, you have to have a boat to go sailing, and somebody to teach you the basics really helps.
 I'm very grateful to have had the privilege of both these things in my youth.

 My buddies Jay and Scott and I have decided to become stewards of Ariadne, a wooden boat built almost entirely of mahogany in the late